MicrosoftDocs/fabric-docs/docs/data-science/r-customer-churn.md

 ---
 title: "Tutorial: Create, evaluate, and score a churn prediction model with R"
-description: This tutorial demonstrates a data science work flow with an end-to-end example, building a model to predict churn. ms.reviewer: sgilley ms.author: amjafari
+description: This tutorial shows a data science work flow  in R, with an end-to-end example, building a model to predict churn. ms.reviewer: sgilley ms.author: amjafari
 author: amhjf